datarockets/career/README.md

 [![datarockets team on January 2019](images/team-january-2019.jpg)](https://www.instagram.com/datarockets/)

-We make products for our clients.
+We build products for our clients.

 * [How We Work](#how-we-work)
   * [Remote](#remote)